jack2ky/my-website/README.md

 __Make changes on branch "example"__

 Updates made on master on github before rebase
 ##Purpose

-## Repository (added locally jack)
-This will be a change that conflicts with whatever is on the remote side.
-This was edited locally.

-This is just for kicks
+## New Purpose

+The purpost of this file is to provide examples on how to use Git and GitHub together.